End of life care

 In partnership with the World Innovation Summit for Health, we produced a key report reviewing end-of-life care challenges globally, devising a five-step strategy for improving quality of life during the final stages of life.

-We’ve also been working with the Helix Centre on a number of successful projects, below, that are already making an impact for both patients and the NHS.
+We’ve also been working with IGHI's Helix Centre on a number of successful projects, below, that are already making an impact for both patients and the NHS.

 Find out about our progress in end-of-life care

-The Institute of Global Health Innovation's Helix Centre has created a new spin-out company, Digital Care Planning Ltd, to build on their work in creating an innovative digital platform for planning future care.
+The Institute of Global Health Innovation's Helix Centre created a new spin-out company, Digital Care Planning Ltd, that built on their work in creating an innovative digital platform for planning future care.

-Their product, Amber Plans, makes advance care planning more personal and better connected.
-Over 3,500 people have used our digital tools to create an advance care plan to indicate their preferences for family, friends and health care professionals involved in their care at the end of life.
+Their product, Amber Plans, made advance care planning more personal and better connected.
+Between 2017 and 2019, 4,500 people used our digital tools to create an advance care plan to indicate their preferences for family, friends and health care professionals involved in their care at the end of life.
+Though the product has now shuttered, Amber Plans made a pivotal contribution to the adoption of digital care plans in end-of-life care.

 The Helix Centre collaborated with the Resuscitation Council among over 30 other national organisations – including the Royal College of Physicians and the Care Quality Commission – to redesign the way that difficult conversations about life-sustaining treatments are conducted and recorded.

 This resulted in a new form and process, called the Recommended Summary Plan for Emergency Care and Treatment (ReSPECT), that brings the patient to the centre of emergency care decisions.
-Since launching in February 2017, ReSPECT has been implemented in over 30 NHS hospitals.
+Since launching in February 2017, ReSPECT has been implemented in over 200 NHS Trusts across the UK.